-To sum up, most of the countries fear that (planed) fees for education (see Finland or Slovakia) or reduction of public investments in education caused by financial crisis (see Greece, Spain, Slovakia) and stakeholders of education may increase unemployment or lost of highly skilled employees who will go abroad (see Finland and Slovakia).
-Further, the exchange professional development and the academic world is not adequately developed, thus mismatching of education outputs with labour market demand are perceived (see Spain and Slovakia).
+To sum up, in most of the countries there are fears that fees will be introduced (or already are planed) for education services (see Finland or Slovakia); reductions in public spending in education caused by the economic crisis (see Greece, Spain, Slovakia) have been evidenced; increased unemployment and "brain drain" caused by highly skilled employees leaving the country to work abroad (see Finland, Slovakia and Greece) are also challenging issues.
+Further, the links between professional development and the academic world are not adequately developed, resulting in mismatching between education outputs and labour market demands (see Spain and Slovakia).